 - Bittersweet Ending: The bad guys are exposed and rounded up, but Spade turns over O'Shaughnessy, with whom he's fallen in love, to the cops to avenge his partner.
 And it wasn't even the real Falcon to begin with.

 - The Cameo: Walter Huston, John Huston's father and a big movie star, appears here as Capt.
-Jacobi, the Almost Dead Guy.
+Jacobi, the Almost Dead Guy who delivers the Falcon.

 - Cut Himself Shaving: Mockingly offered by Spade to Dundy as a possible reason for a cut on Cairo's head.

 - Defensive Failure

 - Detective Patsy: Brigid initially went to Spade and Archer on a pretense to get Thursby into a fight, thereby either getting him killed or slapping him with murder.

 - The Determinator: Kasper Gutman is chasing the Falcon for 17 odd years; after he finds out that the bird they've stolen is a fake, he's ready in an instant to go back to Istanbul to restart the search all over again

 - Did Not Get the Girl